openownership/openownership.org-wagtail/README.md

 1. `git submodule update --init --recursive`
 2. `goenv`
 3. `gofab` (and then probably `cd ..`)
+4. `docker pull ghcr.io/hactar-is/openownership:latest`
-4. `docker-compose up --build -d`
+5. `docker-compose up --build -d`
-5. `fab docker.fish` to get a shell inside the running web container
+6. `fab docker.fish` to get a shell inside the running web container

 ### If you don't have access to Hactar tooling...